sandrineBeauche/Scheduler/README.md

 # Scheduler
 Scheduler is a REST api that allows to schedule, execute Groovy scripts and manage them.
-For more informations, see the [wiki](https://github.com/sandrineBeauche/Scheduler/wiki)
+For more informations about getting started, design and specifications, see the [wiki](https://github.com/sandrineBeauche/Scheduler/wiki)

 # Gradle commands memo